martinber/noaa-apt/README.md

 You can download the binaries for Linux or Windows from the [releases page](https://github.com/martinber/noaa-apt/releases).
 I've only built binaries for 64 bits.

+I'm having problems building portable GUI binaries for Linux, so you can:

+- Linux:

+  - Download binary for version 0.9.1 (doesn't have GUI, only terminal).

+  - Build yourself version 0.9.3 (has GUI).

+- Linux:

+  - Download binary for version 0.9.3 (has GUI).

+  - Build yourself version 0.9.3 (has GUI).

 ## Example